 Sending a postcard is a delightful way to share your thoughts with a personal touch, especially in today's digital world where handwritten correspondence is becoming increasingly rare.
-Designing and making your own postcards adds a creative twist that not only showcases your artistic flair but also makes your message even more special.
+Designing and making your own DIY postcards adds a creative twist that not only showcases your artistic flair but also makes your message even more special.

 Whether you're a crafting enthusiast or just someone who enjoys personalized keepsakes, this guide will help you with everything you need to know about making your own postcards.
 Inspired by techniques from Altenew's Happy Mail Stamp Set, this article provides a detailed guide from conceptualizing to finalizing your DIY postcard.